eci-wmanning/avid-aw-cloud-run/README.md

 # Avid Cloud Run
 This uses Google Cloud Run's microservice template & GitHub integration to host a Flask app API.

+# Build Environments
+Avid Warranty & Homekeep both have multiple environments associated with their applications; `dev`, `stage` & `prod`

+## Dev
+- Firebase & Google Cloud Project: **Homekeep-AvidWarranty Dev**
+- Pushing to this project's `dev` branch triggers a deploy to the dev env only

+## Stage
+- Firebase & Google Cloud Project: **Homekeep-AvidWarranty Staging**
+- Merging changes from the `dev` branch into the `main` branch triggers a deploy to the stage and prod env

+## Prod
+- Firebase & Google Cloud Project: **Homekeep-AvidWarranty Prod**
+- Merging changes from the `dev` branch into the `main` branch triggers a deploy to the stage and prod env

 [![Avid Cloud Run](https://deploy.cloud.run/button.svg)](https://console.cloud.google.com/run/detail/us-central1/avid-cloud-run/metrics?authuser=0&inv=1&invt=Ab5Tqg&project=homekeep-dev-1614708479592)

 ## Project Setup